uiowa/uiowa/README.md

 Use [SequelPro](https://www.sequelpro.com/) to [connect to DrupalVM](http://docs.drupalvm.com/en/latest/configurations/databases-mysql/#connect-using-sequel-pro-or-a-similar-client).

 ## Logging
 As long as a site has a local settings file, it should be configured to show all warnings and errors to the screen.
-Other log messages, like watchdog, can be viewed by tailing the syslog: `sudo tail -f /var/log/syslog | grep drupal`.
-[PimpMyLog](http://docs.drupalvm.com/en/latest/extras/pimpmylog/) is also available at https://pimpmylog.local.drupal.uiowa.edu but requires more configuration to work with syslog.
+Other log messages can be viewed by running `ddev logs`.

 ### BLT Configuration
 Make sure you have an [Acquia Cloud key and secret](https://docs.acquia.com/acquia-cloud/develop/api/auth/) saved in the `blt/local.blt.yml` file.
 This file is ignored by Git.
 Be sure you do not accidentally commit your credentials to the `blt/blt.yml` file which is tracked in Git.
 Do not share your key or secret with anyone.